khanqais/ScaleCode/README.md

 - **Specialized**: Bit Manipulation, Tries, Segment Trees, System Design

 ### Why Confidence Over Difficulty?
 Traditional platforms rate problem difficulty as a static value.
-ScaleCode is **personal**:
+AlgoGrid is **personal**:
 - **Subjective Understanding**: What's hard for others might be easy for you
 - **Dynamic Learning**: Your confidence changes as you learn
 - **Decay Tracking**: Ensures you don't fool yourself into thinking you remember something you don't